Why did MMWD post new signs about ebikes?

 Will ebikes ever be allowed?

 Given the growing popularity of ebikes and the compelling access issues they raise; the board is open to further consideration of its policy.
-MMWD’s board of directors plans to hold a public workshop on ebikes to hear input from the public before the end of this year.
+MMWD’s board of directors held a public workshop on ebikes to hear input from the public on December 11, 2018.
+The board will continue to offer opportunities for input into the new year.